Mass measurements of As, Se and Br nuclei and their implication on the proton-neutron interaction strength towards the N=Z line: Summary and Conclusions

-Our first direct measurement of the $^{69}$As isotope has a better uncertainty than both previous indirect measurements and the AME16 evaluation.
+Our first direct measurement of the nuclide $^{69}$As has a better uncertainty than both previous indirect measurements and the AME16 evaluation.
 Therefore, our results significantly increase the confidence in all four AME16 values, and the consequential conclusions of the nuclear structure and astrophysics models that rely on them.

-Our results impact (the $^{69}$As isotope) and confirm (the $^{70,71}$Se, $^{71}$Br isotopes) interesting trends in the proton-neutron interaction strength $\delta$V$_{pn}$ for N-Z=2 and N-Z=4 in the Z=29-37 range, which singled out the N=Z nuclei in this region as exhibiting the restrengthening of $\delta$V$_{pn}$ with increasing Z, in contrast with the expected behavior.
-Further, the maximal $\delta$V$_{pn}$ value at the Br isotopes with N-Z=2 and N-Z=4 may indicate that the indirect mass measurement \cite{Davids1980} of the $^{70}$Br isotope may be more consistent with the regional $\delta$V$_{pn}$ trend than the Penning trap measurement \cite{Savory2009}.
-This gives another important incentive to re-measure the mass of this isotope, in addition to the apparent deviation of its Q$_{EC}$ from the value that is consistent with the ${Ft}$ world average \cite{Hardy2015,Hardy2020}.

-From the technical point of view, the high accuracy achieved in the measurements of this work with a small number of events ensure that the MR-TOF-MS at the FRS Ion Catcher at GSI is ready for accurate measurements of the masses of rare N$\leq$Z isotopes in the A$\approx$70 region.
-In particular, our mass measurement of the $^{71}$Br isotope shows that our system is able to extract the specially reactive element bromine, and thus our path to measure the $^{70}$Br isotope and heavier N=Z isotopes is open and will be realized.
+Our results impact (the nuclide $^{69}$As) and confirm (the nuclides $^{70,71}$Se, $^{71}$Br) interesting trends in the proton-neutron interaction strength $\delta$V$_{pn}$ for N-Z=2 and N-Z=4 in the Z=29-37 range, which singled out the N=Z nuclei in this region as exhibiting the restrengthening of $\delta$V$_{pn}$ with increasing Z, in contrast with the expected behavior.
+Further, the maximal $\delta$V$_{pn}$ value at the Br isotopes with N-Z=2 and N-Z=4 may indicate that the indirect mass measurement \cite{Davids1980} of the nuclide $^{70}$Br may be more consistent with the regional $\delta$V$_{pn}$ trend than the Penning trap measurement \cite{Savory2009}.
+This gives another important incentive to re-measure the mass of this nuclide, in addition to the apparent deviation of its Q$_{EC}$ from the value that is consistent with the ${Ft}$ world average \cite{Hardy2015,Hardy2020}.
+From the technical point of view, the high accuracy achieved in the measurements of this work with a small number of events ensure that the MR-TOF-MS at the FRS Ion Catcher at GSI is ready for accurate measurements of the masses of rare N$\leq$Z nuclides in the A$\approx$70 region.
+In particular, our mass measurement of the nuclide $^{71}$Br shows that our system is able to extract the specially reactive element bromine, and thus our path to measure the nuclide $^{70}$Br and heavier N=Z nuclides is open and will be realized.